scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 At the same time, we kept a clear eye on the long-term vision: a fully reimagined partner experience that could scale with our business.
 Rather than rushing toward that end-state, we used strategic waypoints, like the Guided vs. Power Mode toggle,  to ease the transition.
 This reduced change resistance, respected our partners' existing workflows, and gave our internal teams space to learn and adapt as we built.

 For money-conscious startups, this kind of design discipline is critical.
 Good UX isn't just a nice-to-have — it's a force multiplier.
-It minimizes waste, accelerates adoption, reduces support load, and builds trust faster than any marketing campaign can, and enhancing trust was at the heart of our effort on this project.
+It minimizes waste, accelerates adoption, reduces support load, and .builds trust faster than any marketing campaign.
+Enhancing trust was at the heart of this project.
 Every hour spent understanding user pain points and validating ideas paid dividends in engineering efficiency and business results.
 We don't want to become a feature factory, we want to deliver impactful experiences that help our company achieve its growth goals.

 Ultimately, this case study shows that investing in UX is one of the smartest bets a startup can make, not just to improve usability, but to unlock sustainable growth through stronger relationships and smarter operations.